Do you provide abortions?

 How long does it usually take to get an appointment?

-We can usually schedule an appointment within a couple of days, depending on the schedule.
+Appointments can usually be made within a couple of days, depending on the schedule.

 Can you do the pregnancy test and the ultrasound in the same visit.

-Yes, if the pregnancy test is positive, and you are at least 7 weeks along, we will provide an ultrasound during the same visit.
+Yes, if the pregnancy test is positive, and you are at least 7 weeks along, an ultrasound will be provided during the same visit.

 How long does a visit usually take?

-Please allow an hour for your first visit.
+Please allow one hour for your first visit.
 This allows time for filling out paperwork, the intake interview, pregnancy test and ultrasound.
-Our wait times are very short.
+Wait times are very short.
 For pregnancy tests only, or return visits, allow 20-30 minutes.

 Can I bring someone with me?

-Yes, we encourage you to bring your partner, the father of the baby, or other support people with you.
+Yes, you are encouraged to bring your partner, the father of the baby, or another support person with you.
+During Covid-19 we are limiting it to one support person and no children.

-Can my partner or support people be there during the ultrasound?
+Can my partner or support person be there during the ultrasound?

 Absolutely!
-We consider this to be an educational opportunity and even encourage children to be part of the experience.
-We do a brief intake with just you before the ultrasound.
-This is when we get your medical history and learn more about your situation so we can better serve you
+This an educational opportunity and support persons are encouraged to be a part of the experience.
+We perform a brief intake interview, with just the patient, before the ultrasound.
+This is when we gather information about medical history and learn more about the patient's situation so we can better serve the patient.
+We will take all the time needed to answer all questions.

 Can I take pictures or video of the ultrasound?

 Unfortunately, it is against our policy.
-We will, however, provide you with pictures you can take home with you.
+We will, however, provide pictures to the patient.

 Do you provide 3-D ultrasounds?

-No, our ultrasounds are limited in scope and we are looking for three things; to be sure the pregnancy is in the uterus, to see if there is a heartbeat, and to measure the fetal pole for dating.
+No, the ultrasounds are limited in scope and we are looking for three things: to be sure the pregnancy is in the uterus, to see if there is a heartbeat, and to measure the fetal pole for dating.

 Do you provide "gender" ultrasounds?

-No, we provide ultrasounds up until 16 weeks.
-Our purpose is to make sure the pregnancy is in the uterus, that there is cardiac activity, and dating.
-We will be able to give you an estimated due date.
-Your doctor will provide an ultrasound between 20-22 weeks and, most of the time, be able to determine the gender of your baby.
+No, J. Rophe Medical provides ultrasounds up to approximately 14 weeks.
+They are limited in scope and the purpose is to make sure the pregnancy is in the uterus, that there is cardiac activity, and to measure the fetal pole to determine an estimated due date.
+Providers will order an ultrasound at around 22 weeks and, often times, be able to determine the gender.

 How are you able to provide these services for free?

-J. Rophe Medical does not receive any government funding but has over 125 monthly supporters and holds three major fundraisers throughout the year.
-Most of the Registered Nurses and the Medical Director donate their time.
+J. Rophe Medical is a faith-based 501(c)3 organization and is supported by individuals, business owners and churches.
+Three major fundraisers are also held throughout the year and an occasional grant is secured.
+JRM does not receive any government funding.
+Several of the Registered Nurses and the Medical Director donate their time.
 The staff at J. Rophe Medical is a community of professionals who desire to come alongside women with healthy alternatives to abortion.

 Will I be asked to make a donation?